 The purpose of SFC is to create a national skills base for research, development and postgraduate eduction in the biomass gasification technology and related fields.
 This is achieved by gathering skilled groupings among universities, industry and other stakeholders for commercialization of the technology.

 Luleå University of Technology (LTU) is the principal of SFC where also KTH, Chalmers and Energy Technology Center (ETC) have significant roles.
-Director of the Centre is Richard Gebart, LTU.
+Director of the Centre is Joakim Lundgren, LTU.
 Operations in the SFC is conducted at three nodes, where three different gasification technologies are being studied.

 CDGB - Direct gasification (KTH / MDH / LNU)